 So, what have we learnt?

 Those who hold to such a belief must face up to a huge burden of proof: all the amazing things which people can do with their minds and bodies have virtually no special use in living and surviving from day to day.
 They would seem to be quite irrelevant from an evolutionary viewpoint.
-Such talents do not make people better able to procure food for themselves, or to significantly enhance their health such that they’re more fecund—that is, more reproductively ‘fit’, such that they leave more surviving offspring than their peers.
+Such talents do not make people better able to procure food for themselves, or to significantly enhance their health, or to become more fecund—that is, more reproductively ‘fit’, such that they leave more surviving offspring than their peers.

 Dating the dawn of human brilliance

+Within the evolutionary time frame for anthropology, just how far back must we go to find the first sparks of human brilliance?
+Within the evolutionary worldview, humanity today represents the culmination of a protracted, slow evolution.
 Lewis Dartnell is Professor of Science Communication at the University of Westminster (London), author and newspaper writer, and presenter of popular science TV programmes.
 In Origins: How the Earth made us (2018), he writes:

 Later on in the book, Lewis Dartnell suggests some timings: